 833. Deadlock

-See also Hoare,[12] Larsen et al.,[32] the Ravenscar Tasking Profile, specified in clause D.13 of ISO/IEC 8652 Information technology – Programming Languages – Ada,[19] and the Guide to using the Ravenscar tasking profile.[23
+See also Hoare,[12] Larsen et al.,[32] the Ravenscar Tasking Profile, specified in of ISO/IEC 8652:2023, D.13 [19] and “Guide to using the Ravenscar tasking profile” [23].

 Mechanism of failure

 Threads use locks and protocols to schedule their work, control access to resources, exchange data, and to effect communication with each other.
 Protocol errors occur when the expected rules for co-operation are not followed, or when the order of lock acquisitions and release causes the threads to quit working together.
 These errors can be as a result of: